Skip to main content

 City-Site Problem Identification and Resolution of Issues Together (City-SPIRIT)

-The City-SPIRIT is a one-day, program which brings together diverse community stakeholders such as local government agencies, community groups, faith‐based organizations, civil rights organizations, and law enforcement to identify issues impacting their community and develop collaborative solutions to reduce conflict, improve communication, and minimize the potential for future conflict.
+City-SPIRIT is a full-day (or two half-day) program which brings together community stakeholders such as local government agencies, community groups, faith‐based organizations, civil rights organizations, and law enforcement to identify issues impacting their community and develop collaborative solutions to reduce conflict, improve communication, and minimize the potential for future conflict.

 SPIRIT Program Benefits

-• Brings diverse groups together and improves communication, relationships, and climate
+• Brings various groups together and improves communication, relationships, and climate

 • Empowers local communities to solve local issues